zorian-f/nd013-c1-vision-solution/README.md

 </p>

 ## Training
-In this Section we train and evaluate the model, first we have to download the pretrained model and move it in the right direction, this is done by the following shell-command:
+In this Section we train and evaluate the model, first we must download the pretrained model and move it in the right direction, this is done by the following shell-command:
 ```shell
 wget http://download.tensorflow.org/models/object_detection/tf2/20200711/ssd_resnet50_v1_fpn_640x640_coco17_tpu-8.tar.gz && mv ssd_resnet50_v1_fpn_640x640_coco17_tpu-8.tar.gz /home/workspace/experiments/pretrained_model/
 ```
-I also noticed that when i delete files, e. g. training data over the "desktop" interface, files dont get removed completely, they are moved to trash.
+I also noticed that when I delete files, e. g. training data over the "desktop" interface, files dont get removed completely, they are moved to trash.
 I found it helpful to use `trash-cli` to get rid of them:
 ```shell
 sudo apt install trash-cli
 trash-empty